1/6 panel probes Trump pressure on Pence to reject election

 Thursday's session is also expected to divulge new evidence about the danger Pence faced that day as the mob stormed the Capitol shouting “hang Mike Pence!” with a gallows on the Capitol grounds as the vice president fled with senators into hiding.
 Nine people died in the riot and its aftermath.

-The session is expected to show how Trump’s pressure on Pence “directly contributed” to the attack on the Capitol, according to a committee aide who insisted on anonymity to discuss the upcoming hearing.
+The panel aims to show that Trump’s pressure on Pence directly contributed to the attack on the Capitol.

+“The illegality of the plan was obvious,” the committee said in a court filing against Eastman.

 Ahead of the hearing, Pence's former chief of staff, Marc Short, said his boss was determined to stay at the Capitol that night and finish the job, despite the threats.